District History

 1883 – 1884

 According to the City Superintendent of Schools, the recorded attendance was 142 students.
-The Superintendent also stated that instruction should be given in the following subjects: reading, writing, spelling, arithmetic, grammar, physiology, natural philosophy, bookkeeping, and industrial drawing
+The Superintendent also stated that instruction should be given in the following subjects: reading, writing, spelling, arithmetic, grammar, physiology, natural philosophy, bookkeeping, and industrial drawing.

 After World War I, the program added education for immigrants; Citizenship and English as a Second Language became a larger portion of the program.